manuelcasanova/socialTemplate/README.md

 The app provides a range of social connection features to enhance user interaction and engagement.
 Users can view a list of all registered users, making it easy to discover new people to connect with.
 The system allows users to follow others, with a dedicated list displaying the users they are currently following, as well as a list of users who follow them back.
 Additionally, users can manage incoming follow requests through a list of pending requests, ensuring they have control over who they connect with.
 For those who prefer a quieter experience, users can mute specific individuals, and the app provides a list of all muted users.

+*** Messaging Features ***

+The app supports private messaging, allowing users to send direct messages to one another.
+To initiate a conversation, you must first be approved as a followee.
+Once a conversation is started, it remains accessible even if the other user unfollows or mutes you (or vice-versa).
+However, both you and the other user have the option to hide or unhide conversations with muted individuals, giving you control over the visibility of these interactions.

 *** ENVIRONMENTAL VARIABLES ***

   *** Backend ***